taobojlen/npm-registry-csv/README.md

 The script downloads a large JSON file from npm (~45GB as of 2020-06-18) and parses it.
 As far as I can tell, npm throttles the download, so the first requirements are (a) time and (b) ample disk space.

 The data is processed using streams, but it does need to save a lot of information in memory.
-With the 45GB JSON file it uses about 3GB of RAM.
+With the 45GB JSON file it uses just above 10GB of RAM.

 # Running and importing

-To run the script, just use `node index.js`.
-You may want to run Node with `--max-old-space-size=8192` if you run into memory issues.
+To run the script, use `node --max-old-space-size=16384 index.js`.

 To import into Neo4j, make sure that there isn't an existing database already.
 Then, from the `data/` directory, run
 ```